Athwale/Archery-clock/README.md

 Current design which uses Raspberry pi 3 and is controlled over wi-fi using a smartphone or other computer.
 Built to be more modular and easier to build or repair.

 ## PCBs
-The pcb designs are exported from copper side and must be mirror flipped on the board.
+The pcb DXF and Gerber designs are exported from copper side and must be mirror flipped on the board.
 To produce correct pcb.
+Drill files are included, but should be checked and adjusted according to your needs.
-Check the position of pin 1 on the microcontroller (left top square pad in the design) for reference.
+Check the position of pin 1 on the microcontroller (left top square pad in the design) for correct stencil placing.

 ### Viewing the designs
 Electronic designs were made in KiCad.

+### Disclaimer
+These designs come as they are, were not professionally produced nor rigorously tested by any institution.
+You are building this device on your own and you accept all responsibility for it's function and operation.